andrewdong14/zhai-token/README.md

 rinkeby deployment result and contract addresses: [result](./deployment/contract-address-at-rinkeby-testnet.txt)

 ## Mint 10 Zhai Tokens
-Use [MyEtherWallet](https://vintage.myetherwallet.com/#contracts) to interact with the contract This is a tutorial in [YouTube](https://youtu.be/8MChn-NJJB0)
+Use [MyEtherWallet](https://vintage.myetherwallet.com/#contracts) to interact with the contract.
+This is a tutorial in [YouTube](https://youtu.be/8MChn-NJJB0)

 ## Link Zhai Token to OpenSea marketplace